matthieu-str/Regiopremise/README.md

 three LCIA regionalized methods implemented: IMPACT World+ v2.1 / EF 3.1 / ReCiPe 2016 v1.03 (H).

 ## Showcase
-To showcase what ```Regioinvent``` does, let's illustrate on an example: the production of diethanolamine in Sweden.
+To showcase what ```Regioinvent``` does, let's illustrate on a random example: the production of diethanolamine in Sweden.

-The production of diethanolamine in ecoinvent is also available for RER and RoW.
+Within ecoinvent, the production of diethanolamine is only available for Europe (RER) and Rest-of-the-World (RoW).

-Screenshot below shows the starting point of this example: the diethanolamine production process for Europe.
+Screenshot below shows the diethanolamine production process for Europe (values are hidden for ecoinvent licensing reason).
+Notice how there is absolutely nothing adapted for the Swedish context, which is normal since it's for Europe as a whole.

 <img src="images/diethanolamine_rer_production.png" width="600"/>